Jakub-Chojnacki/Jakub-Chojnacki/README.md

 **`Jakub Chojnacki`**

- I'm a React and React Native developer at GIAP.
-I've started programming when I was around 12 years old then took a break and started learning front-end when I was 18.
+ I'm a React developer at GIAP.
+I have started programming when I was around 12 years old then took a break and started learning front-end when I was 18.
 I'm a life-long learner who enjoys testing and creating new things.
-I'm trying to expand my knowledge bit by bit :)
+Most of my repositories are private because nowadays I don't have the time to make full projects so I tend to just try things out without making them perfect.

 ###  🧰 Languages and Tools